HashDash Logo

 • CBDA, or cannabidiolic acid, is the raw form of CBD.

-• CBDA is plentiful in high-CBD cultivars and hemp.
+• CBDA is plentiful in high-CBD cultivars and hemp, and CBDA dominance defines type III cannabis.

 • Beginner consumers of CBD and CBDA products may feel a profound sense of relief, unlike anything they’ve ever experienced.
-This can result in relaxation and euphoria.
+This can result in relaxation, antidepressant effects, and antianxiety benefits.

 Ready to keep moving towards completing this guide?
 Answer the question below and let’s advance.